dinvincible98/Autonomous_Jackal_Explorer/README.md

 #### Note: Remember to source the bash file every time when open a new terminal

 #### Part 2: Frontier Exploration
 Frontier exploration is a fast and advanced algorithm for robot to explore in an unknown environment and map the world.
 A detailed explanation can be found [here](https://www.cs.cmu.edu/~motionplanning/papers/sbp_papers/integrated1/yamauchi_frontiers.pdf).
-To implement this algorithm on Jackal, I used Costmap2D package and divided the task into three parts:
+To implement this algorithm on Jackal, I used Costmap2D package and divided the task into three sections:

-costmap.cpp: A customized tool library for handling function from Costmap2D package.
+1. costmap.cpp: A customized tool library for handling function from Costmap2D package.
 It provides information of the map and robot pose.

-frontier_search.cpp: A library contains my implementation of frontier exploration algorithm
+2. frontier_search.cpp: A library contains my implementation of frontier exploration algorithm

-navigation.cpp: The main exploration code used functions from costmap and frontier_search library.
+3. navigation.cpp: The main exploration code used functions from costmap and frontier_search library.

+Implementation explaination:

 To run the frontier exploration in simulation(Gazebo):